 Although there’s quite a bit of weed smoking in the crowd and some bad words on stage, Bumbershoot is a family friendly environment.
 Children 10 and under are allowed in for FREE with a paid adult, and there’s even a section of the festival called “Youngershoot” dedicated to kids.
 When Tove and I passed by the area, we saw stations set up for art projects, small foot-powered cars with a little village to drive through, and more.

 You have to buy tickets to enter Bumbershoot, but everything is free (aside from the food and merchandise) once you’re in.
 For comedy acts, you need an extra a ticket (that you get at a booth once you enter the festival) to see one of the shows (tickets are limited to one per person per day), but they don’t cost you anything.
-You do NOT need an extra ticket to see a musical act on the main stage, but you do need to wait in line.
-A fair warning: lines start forming 90 minutes before shows on the main stage.
+You don’t need an extra ticket to see the main stage but you do need to wait in line.
 That means you need to get in line early, otherwise you run the risk of not getting in.
 It might sound like a drag, but it’s honestly not that bad.
-Even though the line we waited in stretched across the festival grounds, Tove and I only waited 40 minutes to see the show we wanted to see on the main stage.
+Even though the line stretched across the festival grounds, Tove and I only waited 40 minutes to see the show.

-There are hundreds of different festivals that happen every year in Seattle (or at least that’s what it feels like), but Bumbershoot is easily our favorite.
+There are hundreds of different festivals that happen every year in Seattle but Bumbershoot is easily our favorite.
 We could honestly spend every second of Labor Day weekend enjoying the festivities.
-There’s nothing better than wandering through Seattle Center and falling in love with a band, comedian, author or artist you’ve never even heard of before.
+There’s nothing better than wandering around and falling in love with a band you’ve never even heard of before.
 That always happens to us at Bumbershoot.
 It’s the festival of all festivals in Seattle.
 Don’t miss out on the fun!

 RELATED VIDEOS